 The minimum TOEFL score for regular admission to the program is 100.
 The minimum IELTS score its designers characterize as acceptable for ‘linguistically demanding’ programs is 7.5.
 But anyone can have a bad day, so if you get an unexpectedly low score on either of these tests, you will want to explain in your personal statement (or ask a recommender to explain in their letter) why the score does not reflect your actual English competence.

-Note: On August 2nd, 2021, MSU switched to a new online admissions system.
-The system will prompt you for documents.
+The online application system will prompt you for documents.
 For your initial application, you are likely to only need to provide a PDF of an official or unofficial transcript.
-If you are admitted to the Linguistics program, you will be asked to provide a physical copy of your official transcript following the instructions below.
-However, as the new system is rolled out, the guidance might change.
-The most up-to-date instructions will be contained within the online application system itself.
+Later, if you are accepted to the Linguistics MA or PhD program, you will be asked to provide a physical copy of your official transcript following the instructions below.

 Arrange for each college or university you have attended to send an official transcript to the department and an unofficial copy.
 If your previous institution(s) will only send a transcript to the MSU Admissions Office, this is also acceptable.
 A transcript is a record of all the courses you have taken at that institution, including the grade you obtained for each course.